 Best for Families: Locanda di San Martino - Hotel e Thermae

-Cave hotels can be tight on space—after all, one’s working around the earth’s natural geography—but this wonderfully indulgent hotel offers a family room that’s big enough to sleep five.
+Cave hotels can be tight on space—after all, one’s working around the earth’s natural geography—but this hotel offers a suite that’s big enough to sleep five.
 Beyond that, each of the property's 40 accommodations has a private bathroom, air conditioning, satellite TV, and free high-speed Wi-Fi; each suite and junior suite has a jacuzzi bathtub.
-Downstairs (for an extra fee, the spa pool is a beautiful place for a dip, and teens and grownups will love the rest of what’s on offer in the thermae: a sauna, Turkish bath, tepidarium, and chromotherapy, plus treatments like massages and a couples’ spa experience.
-Breakfast is included in the price of the stay, and it’s one everyone will love: a European-style breakfast buffet featuring local pastries, like brioche and walnut and apricot tarts.
+Downstairs (for an extra fee), the spa's pool is a beautiful place for a dip, and teens and grownups alike will love the rest of what's on offer: a sauna, Turkish bath, tepidarium, and chromotherapy, plus treatments like massages and a couples’ spa experience.
+A European-style breakfast is included in the price of the stay, featuring local pastries, like brioche and walnut and apricot tarts.
 Do keep in mind that, as with many cave hotels in Matera, you'll have to climb several stairs to get to your room, but that might help the kids wind down after a day of sightseeing.

 Best for Luxury: Aquatio Cave Luxury Hotel & Spa

-Opened in 2018, this five-star property is one of the latest additions to the Matera hotel scene—it just opened in 2018—but you might walk right by it if you’re not paying attention.
-This five-star hotel has just 35 rooms, designed by Simone Micheli, an Italian architect-artist, with delightfully modern interiors in all white juxtaposed against the cave limestone walls shaped by the centuries for a completely serene atmosphere.
-The on-site spa, measuring almost 5,400 square feet, is a treat, too, with gorgeous ceilings curving over the enticingly lit indoor pool carved right into the rock.
-After a soak, couples can cozy up for a candlelit dinner featuring regional cuisine outside under the stars in the hotel’s outdoor courtyard.
+Opened in 2018, this five-star property is one of the latest additions to the Matera hotel scene.
+Its 35 rooms are designed by Italian architect Simone Micheli and feature modern, all-white interiors juxtaposed with the cave walls.
+Air conditioning and heating are both offered in all rooms, plus a flat-screen TV, a safe, a mini-bar, a coffee machine, and a kettle.
+The on-site spa, measuring almost 5,400 square feet, is a treat, too, with a beautifully lit indoor pool carved right into the rock.
+After a soak, couples can cozy up for a candlelit dinner under the stars in the hotel’s outdoor courtyard.
 If you need to plan the next day of adventures, free Wi-Fi is available across the property.
-Blessedly—Italian summers can get hot—air conditioning and heating are both offered in all the rooms.

 Best Historic: Palazzo Gattini Luxury Hotel

-Although most buildings of the Sassi are medieval, if not ancient, this palazzo gives the decades of Materan history a noble twist: It’s the former palace of the oldest noble family in the city, the Gattini counts, who date back through 600 years of local history.
-Renovated by Ettore Mocchetti, an Italian architect, the gorgeous hotel incorporates art and antiques, as well as crisp linens and quietly modern textiles, into its rooms—which are often crowned by curving, but elegantly smoothed, cave ceilings.
-With just 20 rooms, the experience of a stay here is incredibly serene—and all the rooms are suites, to add a dash of extra luxury (one even has a private swimming pool).
-The spa is influenced by the ancient designs of Materan bathrooms, with a tub for float therapy in a peaceful old cistern and “dry” and “wet” routes through the underground pools, massage rooms, and Jacuzzi (there are also excellent treatments available for guests).
+Although most buildings of the Sassi are medieval, if not ancient, this palazzo has a particularly fascinating history: It’s the former palace of the oldest noble family in the city, the Gattini counts.
+Renovated by Ettore Mocchetti, an Italian architect, the hotel incorporates art and antiques, as well as crisp linens and quietly modern textiles, into its 20 rooms.
+All the rooms are suite-style and include a soft bathrobe and slippers (made in Italy), free Wi-Fi, an LCD color TV, and air conditioning.
+For ultimate luxury, opt for the suite with a private pool built into a terrace overlooking the countryside.
+The property's spa is influenced by the ancient designs of Materan bathrooms, with a tub for float therapy in a peaceful old cistern, as well as massage rooms, a jacuzzi, and more.

 Best B&B: La Dolce Vita B&B